 The Strength Factor (SF) is a multiplier used to gauge the strength of a designated Senior or Junior international event and to determine the number of USA Fencing points earned for placement in the competition.
 The Junior and Senior Strength Factor (SF) takes into consideration the size (N) of the field and the number of FIE ranked fencers in the competition.
 If a competitor is on both the Junior and Senior FIE ranking list, the better of the two values is used in the calculation of the Junior (JSF) or Senior (SSF) Strength Factor.
 The SSF is applied to the Point Table in the Appendices.
 The JSF is applied to the Point Table in the Appendices.
-The JSF is applied to the Point Table in the Appendices.
 The FIE standings used are those at the start of the competition.
 The maximum value allowed for the JSF and SSF is 2.0 even if the formula generates a higher value.
 If the weapon's team selection criteria assign a weight value, that value will override the value generated by the SF formula.